Cisco Umbrella

 SASE Network: New SASE design

-Initially, we had a hub and spoke architecture with traditional appliances that have moved to a design where we deliver network and security capabilities.
-This puts the Internet at the center, creating a cloud edge around the globe where it makes sense for the users to access, not just to go to central data because it’s there.
+Initially, we had a hub-and-spoke architecture with traditional appliances, but we have moved to a design where we deliver network and security capabilities.
+This puts the Internet at the center, creating a global cloud edge that makes sense for users to access, not just go to central data because it’s there.

 This is the paradigm shift we are seeing with the new SASE architecture.
-So users connect directly to this new cloud edge, the main headquarters joins the cloud edge, and branch offices can connect via SD-WAN to the cloud edge.
+So, users can connect directly to this new cloud edge, the main headquarters can join the cloud edge, and branch offices can connect via SD-WAN to the cloud edge.

 So, this new cloud edge contains all data and applications.
 Then, you can turn the other security and network functions that each cloud edge PoP needs into a suite for the branch site or remote user connecting.

 Firstly, most customers want to leverage Direct Internet Access (DIA) circuits because they want the data center to be something other than the aggregation path for most of the traffic going to the cloud.
-Then we have complications or, say, requirements for some applications, for example, Office 365.
+Then, we have complications or requirements for some applications, such as Office 365.

 In this case, there is a specific requirement from Microsoft.
 Such an application can not be subject to the proxy.
-Office365 demands DIA and should be provided with, for example, Azure ExpressRoute.
+Office365 demands DIA and should be provided with Azure ExpressRoute, for example.

-Then, we have the considerations around identity and identity security.
+Then, we will consider identity and identity security.
 We have new endpoints and identities to consider.
-We need to consider multiple contextual factors when determining the risk level of the identity requesting access.
-Now that the premier has shifted, how do I have complete visibility of the traffic flow and drive consistent identity-driven policy?
-And not just for the user but for the devices, too.
+We must consider multiple contextual factors when determining the risk level of the identity requesting access.
+Now that the premier has shifted, how do I have complete visibility of the traffic flow and drive consistent identity-driven policy—not just for the user but also for the devices?

 **Identity Security Technologies**

 Multi-factor authentication (MFA) can be used here, and we can combine multiple authentication factors to grant access.
-And this needs to be a continuous process.
+This needs to be a continuous process.
 I’m also a big fan of Just in Time access.
-Here, we give access to only a particular segment for a specific time.
+Here, we only give access to a particular segment for a specific time.
 Once that time is up, access is revoked.
-This certainly does reduce the risk of Malware spreading.
+This certainly reduces the risk of Malware spreading.
 In addition, you can isolate privileged sessions and use step-up authentication to access critical assets.

 Security SASE